|obverse Chapter 8·||Turning Signs (Contents)||References||TS blog|

 Truths can be expressed only with symbols – and our ability to use symbols gives us the ability to lie.
 ‘A symbol is defined as a sign which is fit to serve as such simply because it will be so interpreted,’ but since our actual reading of any linguistic symbol is crucially governed by our language-using habits, symbols are ‘particularly remote from the Truth itself’ (Peirce, EP2:307).
 How informative symbols are for us depends on how they relate to the reality beyond our habits.
-When we recognize patterns in nature well enough to anticipate (with some degree of accuracy) what will happen in a given situation, we are tuned in to the habits of nature itself – of which human habits are a small and subordinate part, though crucial for humans.
+When we recognize patterns in nature well enough to anticipate (with some degree of accuracy) what will happen in a given situation, we are tuned in to the habits of nature itself – of which human habits are a small and subordinate part, crucial as they are for this species.
 Our most systematic way of arriving at common beliefs about natural patterns is the communal quest we call science.
 But scientific method is just a more rigorous and public version of our common-sense way of critically assessing our own beliefs about the world. [next]

-Much of our consensus may be confabulated, embodied in fables which, like our intentions, are sustainable insofar as they are not in open conflict with the truth.
-But until we reach the end of experience, the evidence isn't all in.
+Much of our ordinary consensus may be confabulated, embodied in fables which, like our intentions, are sustainable insofar as they are not in open conflict with reality.
+But until we reach the end of the world of experience, the evidence for or against any particular belief is incomplete.
 We can never be sure that it is true, or that the cognitive bubble – the appearance of ‘the great body of truth’ – will maintain its integrity.
 The dynamic tension between the complexity of reality and the cognitive drive to simplify our “handle” on it is, like the dance of Shiva, both creative and destructive.